Enzyme Biotechnology in Everyday Life

 Bioethanol is a biofuel that has already met with widespread public acceptance.
 You might already be using bioethanol when you add fuel to your vehicle.
 Bioethanol can be produced from starchy plant materials using enzymes capable of efficiently making the conversion.
 At present, corn is a widely used source of starch, however increasing interest in bioethanol is raising concerns as corn prices rise and corn as a food supply is being threatened.
 Other plants including wheat, bamboo, or other grasses are possible candidate sources of starch for bioethanol production.

 It is debatable whether the cost of making bioethanol is less than for the consumption of fossil fuels, in terms of greenhouse emissions.
 Bioethanol production (growing crops, shipping, manufacturing) still requires a large input of non-renewable resources.
-Technological research and manipulation of enzymes to make the process more efficient, thus requiring less plant material or consuming fewer fossil fuels, are in the works to improve on this area of biotechnology.
+Technological research and manipulation of enzymes to make the process more efficient, thus requiring less plant material or consuming fewer fossil fuels, are in the works to improve this area of biotechnology.